Practice No. 1 in the books for the Yellow Jackets

 Last season, Speed helped the Yellow Jacket defense make remarkable strides.
 Tech made significant improvements statistically in rushing defense, scoring defense, total defense and third-down defense.
 The Jackets recorded two shutouts in one season for the first time since 1985.

-Despite two projected starters at safety -- Isaiah Johnson and Jamal Golden -- missing most or all of the season with injuries, the Tech secondary flourished in 2013.
+Despite two projected starters at safety -- Johnson and Golden -- missing most or all of the season with injuries, the Tech secondary flourished in 2013.
 Senior Jemea Thomas, who led the team in tackles (88) and pass break-ups (8), paved the way.
 Thomas is highly likely to play in the NFL in 2014.

 Under Speed's guidance in 2012, inside linebacker Quayshawn Nealy developed into one of the top ILB's in the ACC, and redshirt freshman Jabari Hunt-Days started from Day One and emerged as one of the top defensive rookies in the nation.